 Who Invented Henna?

 Lawsonia inermis, the plant that creates henna, grows in northern Africa and also western and southern Asia.
 Cultures in Africa - especially Morocco, the Middle East, Pakistan, and India all developed uses for this plant.
 From medicines made out of the roots to dye for hair and skin made out of the dried, powdered leaves, Lawsonia inermis rose in popularity.
 Different traditions developed in these regions, but almost everyone ended up using the dye to stain designs on their hands.
-Henna tattoos have distinct motifs based on they originated.
+Henna tattoos have distinct motifs based on where they originated.
 Read more about the history of henna in our previous posts.

 Does Henna Expire?

-How Long Does Henna Last?
+How Long Do Henna Tattoos Last?

 Henna tattoos can last between 1 and 3 weeks, depending on how well you care for them.
 Because henna is a dye that absorbs into your skin cells, the faster you lose skin cells, the faster your henna stain will disappear.
 We’ve got some tips to make it last.